 With the massification of metaverses, the number of devices connected to each other will increase.
 And in a world of virtual reality where you can make bank transactions or include your identity, each user will have valuable information like never before, all in one place.

-Although technology is still in its infancy, it’s impossible to know exactly what will be the impact on safety matters.
-But one thing is certain: identity and privacy cannot be taken as guaranteed.
+Although technology is still in its infancy, it's impossible to know exactly what the impact will be on safety matters.
+But one thing is sure: identity and privacy cannot be taken as guaranteed.

-For example, the use of avatars (digital representations of a person's identity) will likely bring the difficult work of authentication in the metaverse, at least for traditional methods.
+For example, using avatars (digital representations of a person's identity) will likely bring the hard work of authentication in the Metaverse, at least for traditional methods.

-Therefore, distinguishing between a reliable person and a possible scammer will be of vital importance to avoid identity theft, harassment, inequality problems and more.
+Therefore, distinguishing between a reliable person and a possible scammer will be vital to avoid identity theft, harassment, inequality problems, and more.

 MetaMap, hands to work

 The MetaMap team remains at the forefront of trends that bring solvable difficulties when the topic is trust between parties.
-For without trust in one another there could be no frictionless interaction, as the metaverse proposes.
+For example, without trust in one another, there could be no frictionless interaction, as the Metaverse proposes.

 "Before, trusting others was a nightmare for everyone.
-But this is over now, thanks to MetaMap.”
+But this is over now, thanks to MetaMap" - the Binance team.

-Ready to make the metaverse a safer place for everyone?
+Interested in what you saw?
+Ready to make the Metaverse a safer place for everyone?
+Get a free trial of our product now.